Skip to Content

 Glaze ingredients

-If your ham comes with a packet of glaze, you can use that if you prefer, but I like to use this recipe to make a honey-baked ham.
+If your ham comes with a packet of glaze, you can use that if you prefer, but I like to use this recipe to make a simple honey glaze.

 • Brown sugar. you can substitute any other type of granulated sugar if you prefer.